fsalom/moshimoshi/README.md

 Welcome to the MoshiMoshi Library, the essential toolkit for integrating OAuth2 authentication into your Kotlin applications seamlessly.
 Built on top of the powerful Retrofit HTTP client, this library is designed to simplify the process of adding secure and efficient OAuth2 authentication flows to your mobile or server-side applications based on kotlin.

+## 🤷‍♂️ Why use Moshi Moshi Library?
+In the modern application development landscape, securing your application's data and ensuring only authenticated users can access certain resources is paramount.
+OAuth2 provides a robust framework for securing your application's access, and by using the **Moshi Moshi** Library, you're reducing the complexity of implementing these security measures.
+Spend less time worrying about authentication flows and more time focusing on building the features that matter to your users.

 ## 📦 Installation

 ### Prerequisites